NativeScript/ios-jsc/README.md

 #### Artefacts
 The build should produce a `dist/tns-ios-*.tgz` file which is the NPM package.
 It should contain NativeScript.framework, NativeScript template project, Metadata Generator Tool and Metadata Merger Tool.

-## Building Metadata Generator
-Running `grunt metadataGenerator` in the **root** of the repo will build the metadata generator tool.
-The command will produce `dist/metadataGenerator` folder.

 ## Test
 To run the tests on a connected device: `grunt test`.

 #### Artefacts
 There should be a `junit-result.xml` file in the root of the repo.

-## Running Examples/TNSApp
-The TNSApp requires metadata generator to be built (`grunt metadataGenerator`).
-This should be enough to open, build and run the examples/TNSApp project in Xcode.